KadeMorton/Xenshana/world_building_document.md

 * Biānzi Cāng – Famous actor
 * Niàng Xiào – Leader of the Zhong Guo Dynasty during the High War
 * Shīǎo Zhéng – richest person in the world
-* Gōng li Zhè – famous astrophysicist that is working on manned missions to far flung planets
+* Gōng li Zhè – famous astrophysicist working on manned missions to far flung planets
 * Dà niú Fāng – military officer who distinguished themselves in the High War, is now one of the rulers of the Zhong Guo Dynasty
 * Dài xiàng Liāo – famous historian
 * Zi shǔ Sōu – famous software engineer that worked on the Dreaming